Shuffle/Shuffle-docs/handbook/Sales/README.md

 As we're still just doing inbound sales, the process is rather simple.
 Here are the basic steps when we get **INBOUND messages**:
 1. Customer asks for demo/POV.
 Show Shuffle, with the main goal to learn why and what they want to automate.
 If you need it; **Sample Powerpoint**
 2. If necessary, give the possibility of a free POV.
 This is to help them initially get set up with Apps and Workflows.
-3. Make a folder for them, and prepare a contract / NDA though [Google Drive](https://drive.google.com/drive/folders/1zVvwwkbQXW3p-DJYa0GBDzFo_ZnV_I_5) by creating a folder for them.
-They may provide their own NDA as well.
-This stage can take a lot of time, especially with public companies due to compliance needs.
-4. If they don't have one already, Create an organization for them in [Shuffle Cloud](https://shuffler.io).
+3. If they don't have one already, Create an organization for them in [Shuffle Cloud](https://shuffler.io).
 This is where the customer can get billing management and such done well.
 When inside the organization, invite the appropriate users with their Email(s). **Make sure to select the appropriate stage they are in**.
 By selecting "POV" or "Customer", they will have an extra license show up in the License tab!
 PS: Select "Open Source" + "Customer" to get them an Onprem contract.

 <img width="588" alt="image" src="https://github.com/Shuffle/Shuffle-docs/assets/5719530/befa8c87-0fbb-4e45-a14e-2d6c1a77d3f2">

+Make a folder for them, and prepare a contract / NDA though [Google Drive](https://drive.google.com/drive/folders/1zVvwwkbQXW3p-DJYa0GBDzFo_ZnV_I_5).
+They may provide their own NDA as well in certain cases.
+This stage can take a lot of time, especially with public companies due to compliance needs.

 5. Get them to the finish-line.
 This means: Help them fullfil their POV by giving access to licenses and the support they want.
-Send them an invoice through Stripe.
+Set up a subscription for them through Stripe.

 <div style="display=flex;">
    <img width="717" alt="image" src="https://github.com/Shuffle/Shuffle-docs/assets/5719530/560c98cc-02e8-437a-8dc8-a772f08c3711">